textpattern/textpattern.github.io/administration/preferences-panel.md

 If 'current window' is selected (recommended) the current window will be refreshed to display only the current article, with comments beneath.

-If 'popup window' is selected, a new browser window will open when the comments link is clicked (this uses the `popup_comments` Form template).
+If 'popup window' is selected, a new browser window will open when the comments link is selected (this uses the `popup_comments` Form template).

 ### Comments date format